symfony/symfony-docs/frontend/encore/faq.rst

 `rsync`_ or something else to transfer the generated files to your production server.
 Or, you could put your files on your production server first (e.g. via ``git pull``) and then run this command on production (ideally, before traffic hits your code).
-In this case, you'll need to install Node.js on your production server.
+In this case, you will need to install Node.js on your production server.

 **2) Only Deploy the Built Assets**